SnowpackNetworkOverlay/Snowpack-Use-Cases/Use-Case-1-SOCKS/README.md

 #### Step 3 : Test

-You can test tat your configuration is working either directly on the command line or with a browser such as firefox.
+You can test that your configuration is working either directly on the command line or with a browser such as firefox.

 ##### CLI